 Don't miss the 2016 Greene Countrie Towne Festival -- July 15-16-17

 Summer is coming, and that means it will soon be time for the annual Greene Countrie Towne Festival, scheduled the third weekend of each July by the Greenfield Rotary Club.
 This year’s dates are July 15-16-17, and as usual, there will be plenty of free entertainment along with festival food, the Rotary auction, antique cars and tractors, a queen pageant and much more!
-Headlining the Saturday entertainment will be Gary and Don Adams and the Greenfield Express.
-This group includes band members that backed up such country music legends as Johnny Paycheck and George Jones.
-The outstanding musicians in this group have also performed with other iconic performers and written and recorded their own songs as well.
+Headlining the Saturday entertainment will be The Adams Brothers & the Greenfield Express.
+This group includes band members that backed up such country music legends as Johnny Paycheck, George Jones, Merle Haggard, Ray Price and a host of other country icons.
+The outstanding musicians in this group have also written and recorded their own songs as well.
 Scroll down to learn more about the 2016 festival.

 In September 2015, Mike Judge, the creator of “Beavis and Butt-head” and “King of the Hill” and co-creator of Emmy Award-nominated “Silicon Valley,” flew Adams and his brothers, Don and Arnie, to Hollywood to shoot footage for a 12-episode pilot that Judge wants to air on HBO and Cinemax, according to Adams and his promoter, Hillsboro resident Johnny Deans.
 Getting the living members of the band together for this show, Adams said, could be “the last roundup” because everyone is getting older.
 However, based on the talents and seasoning of the personnel involved, Adams noted the performance at the Greene Countrie Towne Festival could be “the best show ever.”